RubenGoitom/RPG-RAH-RAH/README.md

 Running the tests.
 To run the tests, use a testing framework such as JUnit.
 The test suite contains a number of test methods that can be run individually or as a group.

-Note The test suite assumes that the character classes in the Char package are implemented correctly and behave as expected.
+Note The test suite assumes that the character classes in the Char file are implemented correctly and behave as expected.
 If any of the tests fail, it may indicate that there is an issue with the implementation of the character classes.